autistic-symposium/collective-astroindex-py/README.md

-## collective Astro Index
+## collective astro index

 <br>

-#### 👉🏼 quick and dirty proof-of-concept to calculate a collective financial bullish/bearish index, using several western astrological features.
+#### 👉🏼 quick-and-dirty proof-of-concept to calculate a collective financial bullish/bearish index, using several western astrological features

 <br>

 ### tl; dr

 * in this package, we build a "collective astrological index" using several collective transit features
-* we leverage data from the [astrology api](https://astrologyapi.com/docs/api-ref) (with wrappers inside `src/datalake`)
+* we leverage data from the **[astrology api](https://astrologyapi.com/docs/api-ref)** (with wrappers inside `src/datalake`)
 * the intel files for the features are located inside `strategies/` and parsed in the files located inside `src/intel/`
-* the CLI can be used to inspect the several endpoints and plot the data.
+* the CLI can be used to inspect several endpoints and plot the data
-* this is a work in progress.

 <br>